Connect with us

 As is common after mass shootings, a mosaic of new and established resources emerged in this Missouri city promising help.
 Those include the #KCStrong fund established by the United Way of Greater Kansas City, which is expected to begin paying victims at the end of June.

-Survivors must navigate each to request help as best they can — and hope money comes through.
+Survivors must navigate each opportunity to request help as best they can — and hope money comes through.

 GoFundMes, Generous Strangers, and a New Line of Credit

 Mostly, it’s the moms who keep the bills organized.
 Tucked above the microwave.
 Zipped inside a purse.
 Screenshots stored on a phone.
-And then there’s a maze of paperwork: The Missouri victims’ compensation form is five pages, instructions.
+And then there’s a maze of paperwork: The Missouri state victims’ compensation form is five pages, including instructions.
 It’s another six pages for help from the United Way.

 Emily Tavis keeps stacks of paperwork with color-coded binder clips in her basement: Black for her partner, Gooch Sr.; blue for her stepson, Jacob Gooch Jr.; pink for herself.
 All three were shot at the parade.